mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template-string.markdown

 imported, but there are less characters to type when you leave off the `.templating` part.

+<a href="/flask-templating-render-template-examples.html">render_template</a>
+is another callable from the `flask.templating` package with code examples.

 These topics are also useful while reading the `render_template_string` examples: